-Not so Antoinette, later Princess Chigi.
-Her palace today is the seat of the government in Rome, and Leonilla spent happy years at her other castle Ariccia near Tivoli.
+Not so Antoinette, later Princess Chigi-Albani.
+Her palace today is the seat of the government in Rome, and Leonilla spent happy years at her other castle in Ariccia near Tivoli.

-Antoinette's daughter Eleonora eventually married Enrico Marchese Incisa della Rocchetta.
-Her greatgrandchildren include hereditary princess Priscilla, wife of hereditary Prince Heinrich, and Count Stefano Hunyady, husband of Princess Alexandra.
+Antoinette's daughter Eleonora was married to Enrico Marchese Incisa della Rocchetta.
+Her greatgrandchildren include princess Priscilla, wife of hereditary Prince Heinrich, and Count Stefano Hunyady, husband of Princess Alexandra.